SageofPHY6Paths/hinduismdebunked.com/docs/immorality/sexism.md

 ### Shiva Purana

+Source: <a href="{{ site.baseurl }}/scripture/SivaPurana.pdf" target="_blank">PDF</a> or <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english" target="_blank">wisdomlib.org</a>

 ##### SP Mahatmyam 3.10
 {: .no_toc }
 > All the women too are equally crooked, whorish and sinful.
-Evil-tempered, loose in morals they are devoid of good behaviour and disciplined life. <a href="{{ site.baseurl }}/scripture/SivaPurana.pdf" target="_blank">Source</a> (Page-31)
+Evil-tempered, loose in morals they are devoid of good behaviour and disciplined life. <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc225538.html" target="_blank">wisdomlib.org</a> or <a href="{{ site.baseurl }}/scripture/SivaPurana.pdf" target="_blank">PDF</a> (Page-31)

 ##### SP Vidyesvara Samhita 1.32
 {: .no_toc }
-> Women too generally misbehave and err; they slight their husbands ; they are inimical to their fathers-inlaw ; fearlessly they pursue their immoral activities. <a href="{{ site.baseurl }}/scripture/SivaPurana.pdf" target="_blank">Source</a> (Page-58)
+> Women too generally misbehave and err; they slight their husbands ; they are inimical to their fathers-inlaw ; fearlessly they pursue their immoral activities. <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc225544.html" target="_blank">wisdomlib.org</a> or <a href="{{ site.baseurl }}/scripture/SivaPurana.pdf" target="_blank">PDF</a> (Page-58)

 ##### SP Rudra Samhita 54.19
 {: .no_toc }
 > A chaste lady shall never mention her husband’s name.
 If the husband scolds or rebukes her she shall not abuse him in return.
 Even when beaten by him she shall remain glad and say “I may even be killed, O lord.
-Be kind to me.” <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226118.html" target="_blank">Source</a>
+Be kind to me.” <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226118.html" target="_blank">wisdomlib.org</a>

 ##### SP Rudra Samhita 54.25
 {: .no_toc }
 > If a women wants holy water she shall drink the same with which her husband’s feet have been washed.
-All holy rivers are present in that water. <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226118.html" target="_blank">Source</a>
+All holy rivers are present in that water. <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226118.html" target="_blank">wisdomlib.org</a>

 ##### SP Rudra Samhita 54.53
 {: .no_toc }
 > If she desires to beat her husband in retaliation, she becomes a tiger or a wild cat.
-She who ogles at another man becomes squint-eyed. <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226118.html" target="_blank">Source</a>
+She who ogles at another man becomes squint-eyed. <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226118.html" target="_blank">wisdomlib.org</a>

 ### Agni Purana